Real-time non-adiabatic dynamics in the one-dimensional Holstein model: Trajectory-based vs exact methods: Surface hopping for local initial states in large systems

 Using a decoherence correction allows us to use the wave-function definition and still recover the long-time localization, as described in Sec.~\ref{Sec:FSSH}.
-However, the enhanced effect of the spurious charge transfer for the local initial state leads to an unphysical fast spreading of the wave function, see Fig.~\ref{Fig:Results_Extended:energy_conservation_MCE_combined}(b).
-This can be remedied by using a restricted decoherence correction, as described in Sec.~\ref{Sec:FSSH:Spurious_Charge_Transfer}.
+However, since the adiabatic states in the bare local initial state are strongly delocalized, this decoherence correction leads to the enhanced effect of the spurious charge transfer mentioned in Sec.~\ref{Sec:FSSH:Spurious_Charge_Transfer}, which results in an unphysical fast spreading of the wave function, see Fig.~\ref{Fig:Results_Extended:FSSH_large_systems}(b), (FSSH+D).
+This can be remedied by using a restricted decoherence correction (FSSH+RD), as described in Sec.~\ref{Sec:FSSH:Spurious_Charge_Transfer}.
 We show results for four types of restrictions: (i) using the active-space threshold value of $R=0.999$, suggested by Ref.~\onlinecite{Giannini2018} without delay and (ii) with delay, and using a reduced threshold of $R=0.99$ (which corresponds to an even stronger restriction) without (iii) and with delay (iv).
 In this work, the restriction (iv) is used for system sizes of $L\ge 11$.

-\section{Reduced electron hopping parameter regime \texorpdfstring{\boldmath{$\bar t_0=1$}}{}}
+\section{Reduced electron hopping parameter regime\texorpdfstring{, \boldmath{$\bar t_0=1$}}{}}

 Here, we compare MTE, FSSH+RD, MCE, and DMRG for $\bar t_0=1$, which was already studied in Ref.~\onlinecite{Kloss19} with another matrix-product state method designed for electron-phonon problems.
 We compute the reduced mean-squared displacement (see Eq.~\eqref{Eq:Extended_Sys:MSD}) in a Holstein chain with $L=25$ for both $\bar \gamma=4$ and $\bar \gamma=2.5$ for the bare local initial state.
 This initial state corresponds to the ``Franck-Condon'' excitation studied in Ref.~\onlinecite{Kloss19} for the same parameters and we compare our results to their data.
 The results are shown in Figs.~\ref{Fig:Results_Ext_Sys_Red_Elhopp:gamma4} and \ref{Fig:Results_Ext_Sys_Red_Elhopp:gamma2_5}.